 Save Money and Build Your Budget

 The ability to handle your finances is an important aspect of the recovery process.
-Trying to save money, combined with planning, builds sound economic habits for the now and the future.
+Trying to save money, combined with planning, builds sound economic habits for now and the future.

 How to Recover From Bankruptcy